State Park Tours

 Asilomar State Beach & Conference Grounds Tours

-Take a tour with State Parks!
+Take a group tour with State Parks!
 These park led tours provide a wealth of knowledge about this coastal refuge and you will walk away with a new perspective or a renewed appreciation of Asilomar's natural and cultural history.
 Tours are free of charge, last about 45 minutes, and are by request only.
 Group size is limited to 20 people.
 All tours begin at the Phoebe Apperson Hearst Social Hall (Registration Building).
-Tours are subject to staff availability.
+Tours are subject to staff availability - please check with the front desk to learn about the currently offered public tours.

 Asilomar Ramble - Our most popular tour, the Ramble is an overview of the beginnings of Asilomar, Julia Morgan Architecture, and Natural Forest and Dune Preserve information.
 Easy walk over paths and roadways covering the "Historic Core" of the conference grounds and the Dunes Boardwalk.